martinsabaka/tvshow/README.md

 Spinner - generic loading spinner used while API call is in progress

 For Routing application uses Vue router.
 For API calls application uses Axios.
+Functions using API are located in `helpers/api.js` file.
+Application uses interceptors for error handling.
+Interceptors are located in `helpers/interceptors.js` file.

 Application uses Vuex for handling API calls and state of loading.
 Vuex store is located in `store` folder.